Skip to Content

 allowed_blocks Whitelist

 allowed_blocks is a list of block names that a target accepts.
-It can be declared in two places:
+It can be declared in three places:

 On a layout block container